Numeric Data Types

 A review of variable assignment in Python

 =.
-Recall that to define a variable in Python, the variable name is written first, then the assignment operator
+To define a variable in Python, the variable name is written first, then the assignment operator

 = followed by a value or expression.